Stupid Dream: Recording

-The album was recorded at Foel Studios in Llanfair Caerinon, Wales, and at No Man's Land Studios at Hemel Hempstead, England.
+The album was recorded at Foel Studios in Llanfair Caereinion, Wales, and at No Man's Land Studios at Hemel Hempstead, England.
 Wilson stated that it was the first time that the band sat down and recorded a whole album in one extended period, rather than sporadically as with past albums.
 He contends that this helped the band "experiment and collaborate on a cohesive sound for the album" and that the album "contains our most vertically complex music, as opposed to horizontally complex (whereby the tracks comprise simple sections, but many of them strung together).
 Here the songs are relatively tightly structured but much more layered than anything we had attempted before."
 The band also had a much larger budget than in the past; the album production cost £15,000, compared to only £2,000 for their previous album Signify.
 This enabled them to bring in an orchestra to record parts for the album.
 Strings were arranged by Chris Thorpe and Wilson and performed by the East of England Orchestra.

 Keyboardist Richard Barbieri took a different approach to the album's recording as well: A much more sophisticated sound and meticulous attention to detail defines my approach on this album.
 Steven came up with a strong selection of songs and a long process followed during which we attempted to condense as many ideas, flavours and colours into the arrangements as possible.
 Orchestra, flute and saxophone added further to the eclectic mix and I also feel that we started to focus more of what each other was contributing.
 Nearly all my work was completed within an intense 7-day session in Wales.
 Before the sessions we had decided that the keyboards used would be analogue only.
 Much of my work was spontaneous performance recorded onto hard disk, which allowed me to adopt an approach whereby multiple takes and parts could be recorded and edited and compiled later on - a much more creative way of working than always looking for the one "perfect" take.
 But the other side to the recording was getting the pre-written parts worked out and played as well as possible, things like the mellotron and Hammond organ parts.

 The album was finished in late 1998 and released in March 1999.
 The band's next album, Lightbulb Sun, was recorded so closely after the Stupid Dream sessions that Wilson later reflected that they sounded like "two parts of a double record".
 Songs from these sessions that were ultimately left off both albums were later compiled onto the b-side album Recordings in 2001.